adurafayode/til-reminder-extension/README.md

 # Today I Learned - Chrome Extension

+A Chrome extension that helps you track daily learnings with reminders and streak tracking.

+---

 > This repository was created as a learning resource for the "VIBE CODING: How Your Mood Shapes Your Code" session at the AI Knowledge Series (May 10, 2025).
 It demonstrates how to effectively use AI to build a Chrome extension through structured prompting and iterative development.

 > **Looking for the complete solution?** Check out the `complete-solution` branch after trying to build it yourself: